NandyBa/Vinca/README.md

 **Roadmap**
-- Use Flare's State Connector to manage dynamicly the LTV
+- Use Flare's State Connector to manage dynamicly the LTV.
+That's a key feature to keep user position save.
+And it's currently not done by any lending and borrowing protocol.
+Only Aave to regular change but the are not automatic yet.
+Having a protocol who react quily to event like a not regular ERC20 transfert or a de-peg will reduce risk for our users.